 That night the US air force sent hundreds of B29 Superfortresses armed with incendiary explosives in an operation code named Operation Meetinghouse.
 Nearly 1,700 tons of these bombs were dropped across the city, setting off a firestorm that destroyed over 16 square miles of the city – over 250,000 buildings all told.

-Over 94,000 people died in the firebombing, with another 1,000,000 survivors left homeless and displaced.
+Over 94,000 people in Tokyo, Japan died in the firebombing, with another 1,000,000 survivors left homeless and displaced.
 It was the deadliest air raid in history excluding the dropping of the atomic bombs.

 Bombing of Nagasaki (~74,000 killed)

-On August 9th, 1945, three days after the bombing of Hiroshima, the city of Nagasaki was struck.
-The second bomb was named “Fat Man” and carried by another B29 Superfortress, this one named Bockscar.
+On August 9th, 1945, three days after the bombing of Hiroshima, the allies struck the city of Nagasaki.
+The B29 Superfortress Bockscar carried the second bomb called “Fat Man.”
 This is the last atomic bomb that has been used in combat.

 The resulting bomb had a yield of about 21 kilotons (or ~21,000 tons of TNT).
 This meant the second atomic bomb was actually more powerful than the first.